Wednesday, October 28, 2009

 Let me tell you that back in Mexico I often had crappy birthdays, mainly because it is on the same weekend as our Independence celebration and obviously the main focus is around that and the fact that we get a day off.
 This means less people in the city and fewer friends to party with .... luckily these Canadians aren't that familiar with our Mexican celebrations.

-So, on that weekend, my Chaparrito and I decided to invite all our great Canadian friends to taste a very Mexican dish, "Pozole", and celebrate my birthday.
+So, on that weekend, I decided to invite my great Canadian friends to taste a very Mexican dish, "Pozole", and celebrate my birthday.

 I started cooking early Saturday and by mid day it was all done!..
 People started arriving and they even brought me gifts!!
 A colourful sombrero piñata full of zombie eyeballs and skull shaped rings (I am pretty sure candy was recycled from last year's halloween) was the first one to arrived followed by a beautiful orchid which is staring at me right now from the heights.